ThePHPF/pie-design/README.md

 ### Windows installation

-When installing the extension on Windows, the PHP version invoking PIE would be used, unless `--with-php-path=<php-path>` is provided.
+When installing the extension on Windows, the PHP version invoking PIE would be used for determining the PHP version, library install path and so on, unless `--with-php-path=<php-path>` is provided.
 Example:

 ```powershell
 # Assuming C:\usr\php8.3.4\php.exe is in the $PATH